I. What is Coherence?

 Since coherence is subjective, people will disagree about the examples.
 This is especially true in scholarly fields, where authors are writing for a very specific audience of experts; anyone outside that audience is likely to see the work as incoherent.
 For example, the various fields of analytic philosophy are a great place to look for coherence in scholarly work.
 Analytic philosophers are trained to write very carefully, with all the steps in the argument carefully laid out ahead of time.
 So their arguments usually have a remarkable internal coherence.
 However, analytic philosophy is a very obscure topic, and very few people are trained to understand the terms these scholars use!
 Thus, ironically, some of the most coherent writers in academia (from an expert perspective) usually come across as incoherent to the majority of readers.

-For writing this essay, journalist Jill Burcum was nominated for a Pulitzer Prize in the editorial writing category.
+For writing Indian Schools: a Nation’s Neglect, journalist Jill Burcum was nominated for a Pulitzer Prize in the editorial writing category.
 An excellent example of coherence in journalistic writing, the editorial deals with the shabby federal schools that are meant for Native Americans on reservations.
 The essay’s paragraphs are much shorter than they would be in an essay.
 Yet each one still revolves around a single, tightly focused set of ideas.
 You can find key concepts (such as “neglect”) that run as themes throughout the piece.
 The whole editorial is also full of smooth and clear transitions.

 VI.
 Examples in Media and Pop Culture